 Many times, the tissue is just fine and there is no need for all the alarms.
 BUT THE SIGNAL is being interpreted incorrectly either by the brain or the tissue.
 How?
 Well, your nervous system is being blocked by that something we call a SUBLUXATION.

-Subluxation redirects, decreases, and even manipulates signals to and from the brain along the nerves.
+Subluxation redirects decrease, and even manipulates signals to and from the brain along the nerves.
 Chances are you have had a subluxation this whole time, but now that the injury has occurred the signals to and from the injured tissue does not heal or respond like it would if proper nerve function was not being blocked.